PatohMrun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword prints the number of lines containing bin displays lines containing roots and 3 lines after them 17-hidethisword prints files that dont have bin
+15-countthatword prints the number of lines containing bin displays lines containing roots and 3 lines after them 17-hidethisword prints files that dont have bin 18-letteronly displays lines with letters only at the beginning